uthaiyashankar/engineering-mgt/dependency-dashboard/backend/README.md

  * **To configure the cron**

  1. `ballerina build update_database`
- 2. Configure the `insert-to-database.sh` script found in the scripts folder to run periodically using a linux cron.
+ 2. Navigate to /engineering-mgt/dependency-dashboard/scripts and configure the `insert-to-database.sh` script to run periodically using a linux cron.
 Edit the script file with the location of`ballerina.conf` and `update_database.balx` files.
+ 3. Run `./insert-to-database.sh`